 |Free STDF Resources : : liblzw|

 As support was added to libstdf to read compressed files, the request came up to read LZW compressed files.
-Many may be familiar with this compression algorithm via the classical UNIX programs compress and uncompress which manipulate files named with a .Z extension, or perhaps the usage of LZW in compressing GIF/TIFF image data.
+Many might be familiar with this compression algorithm via the classical UNIX programs compress and uncompress which manipulate files named with a .Z extension, or perhaps the usage of LZW in compressing GIF/TIFF image data.

 One last note for those of you coming late to the party; all existing patents on the LZW algorithm have expired world-wide.
 So LZW is now patent free (whoopee!).Status